cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 ## Properties

-Before jumping to the design of the proposal, we make some definitions and state some properties that the mempool should offer to guarantee QoS.
+Before jumping into the design of the proposal, we make some definitions and state some properties that the mempool should offer to guarantee QoS.

-Definition: Given any two different transactions `tx1` and `tx2`, we say that `tx` is *processed and disseminated before* `tx2`, when:
+Definition: Given any two different transactions `tx1` and `tx2`, we say that `tx1` is *processed and disseminated before* `tx2`, when:
 - `tx1` is reaped from the mempool to form a block proposal before `tx2`,
 - `tx1` is rechecked before `tx2`, and
 - `tx1` is disseminated to a peer before `tx2`.